 AAR is a liberated provider of services to commercial aviation and government customers globally.
 The corporate was included in 1955 and today has revenues of about $1.6 billion with thousands of employees worldwide.
 AAR combines a close-to-the customer model with a full menu of services to assist customers to operate more efficiently, reduce costs and maintain high levels of quality, service, and safety.

 AAR is traded on the NYSE under the ticker AIR.
 AAR is the largest aircraft repair company in North America.
-The CIO, Kevin Larson supports enterprise applications, customer-facing business development, network& hosting infrastructures, cloud migrations and cyber security updates to the Chairman and Board of Directors.
+The CIO, Kevin Larson supports enterprise applications, customer-facing business development, network& hosting infrastructures, cloud migrations and cybersecurity updates to the Chairman and Board of Directors.

-A key service to the airlines is having the right part, component, or exchange material when the customer has a requirement.
-Aviation part distributors and supply chain operations utilize demand planning and replenishment distribution software to ensure the right part is on the shelf at the right location.
-Several forms of automated transaction can be conducted with, “Aviation Marketplace Exchanges.”
-Marketplace sites bring together many different parties for collaboration on: part listings, demand RFQs, repair capabilities, and seamlessly match customer, suppliers, and repair organizations to conduct electronic and automated business.
+A key service to the airlines has the proper part, component, or exchange material when the customer features a requirement.
+Aviation part distributors and provide chain operations utilize demand planning and replenishment distribution software to make sure the proper part is on the shelf at the proper location.
+Several sorts of automated transactions are often conducted with, “Aviation Marketplace Exchanges.”
+Marketplace sites compile many various parties for collaboration on part listings, demand RFQs, repair capabilities, and seamlessly match customers, suppliers, and repair organizations to conduct electronic and automatic business.